10 Best Career Options and Scope after BSc Physics

 5) Accelerator Operator

-Research work is not the only scope after B.Sc.
-Physics.
-After completing graduation, you can also make your career as an accelerator operator.
+Research work is not the only scope after B.Sc. physics.
+After completing graduation, you can also pursue a job as an accelerator operator.

 An accelerator operator controls the operation of the particle operator during or after an experiment.
 They are also in charge of levers to steer the beam, target control panels, record data in logs relative to beam specifications, access instrument settings, etc. Along with this, they also train junior operators.